-(b) An excavator that is subject to this section shall notify the One-Call center of an emergency excavation or demolition as soon as reasonably possible without causing a delay in addressing the emergency, and shall include in the notice a description of the nature of the emergency.
+(b) An excavator that is subject to this section shall notify the One-Call center of an emergency excavation or demolition as soon as reasonably possible without causing a delay in addressing the emergency, and shall include in the notice a description of the nature of the emergency and provide contact information of a person knowledgeable of the excavation to be performed.

-Note: This is a courtesy copy of New Jersey Administrative Code, Title 14, Chapter 2.
-The official version can be accessed through the New Jersey Department of Community Affairs web site at http://www.state.nj.us/.
-Should there be any discrepancies between this courtesy copy and the official version, the official version will govern. (c) In a case where the excavator must perform excavation or demolition in order to address the emergency, the notice to the One-Call center shall also include a brief explanation of the circumstances that prevented the excavator from providing notice in accordance with N.J.A.C.
+(c) In a case where the excavator must perform excavation or demolition in order to address the emergency, the notice to the One-Call center shall also include a brief explanation of the circumstances that prevented the excavator from providing notice in accordance with N.J.A.C.
 14:2-3.1.